SPONDYLOSIS AND SCOLIOSIS

 Diagnosing patients with both spondylosis and scoliosis requires a comprehensive evaluation to assess the extent of spinal degeneration and curvature.
 Key diagnostic procedures include:

-- Clinical Examination: A thorough physical examination is essential to identify signs of scoliosis, such as uneven shoulders, a prominent rib hump, or abnormal gait.
+• Clinical Examination: A thorough physical examination is essential to identify signs of scoliosis For example, uneven shoulders, a prominent rib hump, or abnormal gait.
 The examination should also assess for tenderness, muscle spasms, and neurological deficits associated with spondylosis.

 Treatment of Coexisting Spondylosis and Scoliosis